 - If you are a current SNAP recipient, please include your full name as it appears in our records, all of your contact information and your case identification number (the smaller number below the 16-digit number on the front of your EBT card).

-- If you are not a current SNAP recipient, please include your full name as it appears in our records, all of your contact information, your date of birth and the first four digits of your Social Security number.
+- If you are not a current SNAP recipient, please include your full name as it appears in our records, all of your contact information, your date of birth and the last four digits of your Social Security number.

 How can I request a fair hearing to review the outcome of my application?